-Reservations can be made up to three months before your arrival and may extend up to two days beyond this 3-week booking window.
+Reservations can be made up to three months before your arrival and may extend up to two days beyond this 3 month booking window.

 Campers must provide their own water for drinking, cleaning, etc; bring enough water to last your entire stay.
 Water is also available at the Marin Headlands Visitor Center.
 Bring your own hand sanitizer and hand soap.

 Pets are prohibited, except trained guide and service animals.